chrisbpawsey/hpc-intro/_episodes/010-hpc-concepts.md

 > ## What is limiting me?
 > Think about a research workflow you use.
 Discuss this with your neighbor.
 Can you identify which of the bottlenecks described above may apply to your workflow?
 >
-> Identify 1 of these bottlenecks in the Etherpad and explain why you think it applies to your workflow.
+> Identify 1 of these bottlenecks and explain why you think it applies to your workflow.
 >
 > This activity should take about 5 minutes.
 {: .challenge}